The Happenings on Shaw Hill

 “What did you see?”
 I asked.

 “We thought we were seeing folklores and urban legends transmitting electronically.
-Your wife’s posts…” he trailed off for a moment and looked around the house like he was looking for my wife.
-“Your wife’s posts are tracking nicely with the urban legends that we are currently studying.”
+Your wife’s posts caught our eye…” he trailed off for a moment and looked around the house like he was looking for my wife.
+“Your wife’s posts align, quite nicely, with the urban legends that we are currently studying.”
 Dr. Scotts pointed at Aaron.
 “And he was taking notes.
 Aaron showed me the posts and his work.
 You see an urban legend, or folklore, is a superstition.
 It is not real.
-But what caught my eye was that what she said in her posts were true.
+But I think, and I want to confirm this with you, that what your wife is posting on Facebook is actually true.”

 Aaron’s eyes lit up.
 “The bite marks.”

-“That is what he said in two of the cases,” I said.
+“That is what they said in two of the cases,” I said.

 Aaron’s eyes were still wide and bright.
 “Do you believe that?”

-I shook my head and turned around like I was looking for my wife “We didn’t,” I said.
+I shook my head.
+“We didn’t,” I said.
+I turned around like I was looking for my wife.

 Dr. Scotts put his hand on his chest.
-“You see I never believed this was true.
+“You see I never believed this was true either.
 I study folklore and mythology with a critical eye.
 There is always a grain of truth – some parts are true and, quite often, there is a lesson to learn.
 The professor dropped his professorial demeanor for a moment.
-“But I never thought it was happening in Hampden, Maine.”
+“But I never dreamed this would happen in Hampden, Maine.”

 At this point I was quite nervous and scared.
 “What questions do you have for me?”
 I asked.

 Dr. Scotts looked at Aaron sheepishly then back at me.
-“Can we look at the bite marks on your neck?” he asked.
+“Do you mind if we take a look?” he asked pointing his finger at my throat.

 Part III